Close Menu

 What are the Big 3 in Italy?

 The Big 3 in Italy are Rome, Florence, and Venice.
-They are key spots for tourists.
-They have rich history, art, architecture, and cultural importance.
+These cities are key because of their rich history, art, architecture, and cultural importance.

 Why are Rome, Florence, and Venice considered the Big 3?

-What are some must-try dishes in Rome, Florence, and Venice?
+What are some must-try regional cuisines in Rome, Florence, and Venice?

-In Rome, try carbonara and pizza.
-In Florence, don’t miss ribollita and bistecca alla fiorentina.
-In Venice, seafood risotto and fegato alla veneziana are must-tries.
+In Rome, try carbonara and amatriciana.
+Florence is known for ribollita and bistecca alla fiorentina.
+Venice is famous for seafood, like fegato alla veneziana and seafood risotto.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email